Treasury Board of Canada Secretariat

 • the chief executive's comments, as submitted in writing to the PSIC, if any

-As the Act is implemented, jurisprudence and best practices will be developed with regard to public reporting.
-This document will be updated accordingly.
+As jurisprudence and best practices evolve with regard to public reporting, this document will be updated accordingly.